sqids/sqids-php/README.md

 [![Monthly Downloads](https://badgen.net/packagist/dm/sqids/sqids)](https://packagist.org/packages/sqids/sqids/stats)
 [![Latest Version](https://badgen.net/packagist/v/sqids/sqids)](https://packagist.org/packages/sqids/sqids)

-> 🚧 This is a work in progress and not ready for production yet.

 Sqids (pronounced "squids") is a small library that lets you generate YouTube-looking IDs from numbers.
 It's good for link shortening, fast & URL-safe ID generation and decoding back into numbers for quicker database lookups.

 ## Getting started